DoDAO-io/dodao-rust-course/generated/questions/owner_borrow.md

 ---

-##### What is the special annotation in Rust that we can place on types that are stored on the stack, as integers
+##### What special annotation can be placed on types that are stored as integers in a stack?

 - [ ]  Clone
 - [x]  Copy trait